Former Apple Discussion Board Poster.

 Notes: With the older @mac type of account the Trial ones work in iChat after the 60 days ran out but the new MobileMe ones do not.
 Lapsed accounts from @mac also work and the MobileMe ones will Not do this.

 Names that you choose always have the @me.com or @mac.com suffix added so your Screen Name will show that.
-Names can be 20 Characters long which is actually Longer than AIM says a Screen Name can be but with @mac names the @mac.com is actually 8 characters in itself and I have an working trial account which has 12 characters before the suffix so I am not sure this is that important.
+Names can be 20 Characters long which is actually Longer than AIM says a Screen Name can be but with @mac names the @mac.com suffix is actually 8 characters in itself and I have an working trial account which has 12 characters before the suffix so I am not sure this is that important.
 However the passwords allowed on AIM are only 16 characters long and it is known that @mac could be longer and though MobileMe says they can be up to 32 characters and this was a problem for @mac names and I would think this continues.

-AIM names are registered on the AIM site on this Page or iChat 5 links you to this Page at the Get an iChat Account Button if AIM is choosen as the Account type.
-It goes to the @mac.com Registration page if you choose that or the MobileMe option.
+AIM names were registered on the AIM site or iChat 5 linked you another page at the "Get an iChat Account Button" if AIM is choosen as the Account type.
+It goes to the @mac.com Registration page if you choose that or goes the MobileMe option.

 Out to the right is a place to Sign-In if you already have a Name.